 How does blood in dog poop stool look like?

 Dog pooping blood can either be bright red or dark coloured.
 Sometimes it looks jelly-like due to mucus and sometimes you can observe tiny blood droplets in case of bloody diarrhoea.

 Bloody stool in dogs either have bright red blood or dark blood in poop.
 Based on the color of blood in the dog’s poop, we can categories them into two following types

 Melena is associated with dark bloody stools in dogs.
 The dark colour of blood in poop indicates that it’s digested or comes from the upper part of the alimentary canal.
-Melena thought to be more difficult to diagnose as the dark colour of dog’s poop doesn’t create contrast.
+Melena thought it to be more difficult to diagnose as the dark colour of the dog’s poop doesn’t create contrast.
 Due to the fact, dog owners can’t recognise melena easily as haematochezia.